Shellings and sheddings induced by collapses: Star decomposability implies vertex decomposability.

-As the reader may expect, the order $\prec'$ appears in the statement because of a well working induction.
+Now, we are ready to state and prove that star decomposability implies vertex decomposability.
+As the reader may expect, the order $\prec'$ appears in the statement to allow a well working induction.

+\begin{theorem} Let $\X$ be a star decomposable simplicial complex; let $W$ be a subset of $V(\X)$ which induces a star partition of $\X$; and let $\prec$ be a total order which induces a star decomposition of $\X$.
+Let $\prec'$ be the partial order on $V(\X)$ derived from $\prec$.
+Then $\X$ is vertex decomposable in a shedding order extending $\prec'$. \end{theorem}

-\begin{proof} We prove the statement by induction in $k$.
-If $k = -1$, the complex $\{\emptyset\}$ is vertex decomposable according the definition of vertex decomposability (it is regarded as $-1$-simplex).
-Although it could be covered by the second induction step, we can observe that the case $k = 0$ is also easy as any order of removing vertices of a $0$-complex is a shedding order.
+\begin{proof} We prove the statement by induction on $k$, the dimension of $\X$.
+If $k = -1$, the complex $\{\emptyset\}$ is vertex decomposable according to the definition of vertex decomposability (it is regarded as a $-1$-simplex).
+Although it could be covered by the second induction step, we can observe that the case $k = 0$ is also easy as any order of removing vertices from a $0$-complex is a shedding order.

 Now, let us prove the theorem for some $k \geq 1$ assuming that it is valid for lower values.